sjewo/readstata13/README.md

 #readstata13

-Package to read and write the new Stata 13 file format (dta version 117) into a R data.frame.
+Package to read and write the new Stata file format (dta version 117 and 118) into a R data.frame.

 The function ```read.dta``` from the foreign package imports only dta files from Stata versions <= 12.
 Due to the different structure and features of dta 117 files, we wrote a new file reader in Rccp.